 Market risk is the risk that fair value of future cash flows of a financial instrument will fluctuate due to changes in market prices.
 Market risk consists of currency risk, interest rate risk and other price risk.
-The Company is not exposed to any significant market risk.
+The Company is exposed to market risk with respect to fluctuations in the fair value of its temporary investments in marketable securities.
+The Company's exposure to market risk is limited to the carrying value of temporary investments.